Cairo: Road System

 Two trans-African automobile routes originate in Cairo: the Cairo-Cape Town Highway and the Cairo-Dakar Highway.
 An extensive road network connects Cairo with other Egyptian cities and villages.
 There is a new Ring Road that surrounds the outskirts of the city, with exits that reach outer Cairo districts.
 There are flyovers and bridges, such as the 6th October Bridge that, when the traffic is not heavy, allow fast means of transportation from one side of the city to the other.

 Cairo traffic is known to be overwhelming and overcrowded.
 Traffic moves at a relatively fluid pace.
-Drivers tend to be aggressive, but are more courteous at junctions, taking turns going, with police aiding in traffic control of some congested areas.
+Drivers tend to be aggressive, but are more courteous at junctions, taking turns alternating, with police aiding in traffic control of some congested areas.

+Taxis

+Cairo is served by its "white taxis" which were introduced in the early 2010s and aren't run by a company, but rather by individuals.
+These taxis have plummeted in popularity due to factors such as drivers not turning on their meters and instead demanding a fare which is usually considerably inflated, and other problems such as the lack of air-conditioning.